HOME | ABOUT | TRAVEL DEALS | TRAVEL PLANNING | ADVERTISE | CONTACT

-We arrived at the London Zoo mid-morning and spent awhile looking at the animals before we sat down on a bench to eat lunch.
+We arrived for our visit to the London Zoo mid-morning and spent a while looking at the animals before we sat down on a bench to eat lunch.
 I ate my sandwich and my chips, and then popped open my root beer to wash it all down.

 “Oh come on, it’s not beer.
 Just drink it,” my mother told me.